Olivergg1/solid-modal/README.md

 createModal()

 // Modal types (^0.1.3)

-createInformationalModal() // Modal with an informational message createConfirmModal() // Modal with confirm and cancel buttons
+createInformationModal() // Modal with an informational message createConfirmModal() // Modal with confirm and cancel buttons
 ```